psanford/ansiterm/README.md

 We are not maintaining backward compatibility with the upstream implementation.

+### Changes from upstream

+Use a channel/event based API instead of a callback API.
+This allows us to expose events that might not be fully supported in the parser itself.
+It also means we won't break any existing consumers handling those events if we decide to add specific support for them.

+Basic utf8 support.
+Currently the parser will attempt to return whole utf8 codepoints if it sees them.

 ## Original readme

 This is a cross platform Ansi Terminal Emulation library.
 It reads a stream of Ansi characters and produces the appropriate function calls.
 The results of the function calls are platform dependent.